 Kerning The Gap is a collective of like-minded people who want to see more women in design leadership roles, hear their voices and be inspired to create change.

 We run various events through out the year, ranging from individual speakers to panel events.

-The next event will be the launch of the KTG Mentoring Scheme which aims to help and empower women rise in the design industry.
+Next event will be Spring intake of the KTG Mentoring Scheme, which aims to help and empower women rise in the design industry.

 70% of graphic design students are women; yet only 11% are Creative Directors.